TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elixir/index.md

 IO.puts :stderr, "Uh Oh!"
 ```

-At any rate, puts, in our primary example, will simply write "Hello,
+At any rate, `puts`, in our primary example, will simply write "Hello,
 World!" to the user.
 To be honest, I'm surprised this is only the
-second time we've seen the puts keyword in this series, the first being
+second time we've seen the `puts` keyword in this series, the first being
 Ruby.

 ## How to Run the Solution

-As always, if we want to give the code above a try, we can use an online
+As always, if we want to give the code above a try, we can use an [online Elixir editor][1].
-Elixir editor.
 Copy the code into the editor and hit run.

 Alternatively, we can run the solution locally if we download the latest
-version of Elixir.
+version of [Elixir][2].
 After that, we'll want to get a copy of the solution.
 Assuming Elixir is in our path, all we have to do is run the following
 commands from the command line: